mbelette/SPR100-Labs/Lab04/README.md

 Enter AES-256-CBC encryption password: (i proceeded to put in my password)

-12.) (response to:  shred -u secure_bundle.zip)
+12.) (there was no response to:  shred -u secure_bundle.zip)

-13.) response to: setfattr -n user.note -v "confidential" notes.txt
-getfattr -d notes.txt
+13.) there was no response to: setfattr -n user.note -v "confidential" notes.txt getfattr -d notes.txt

-14.) response to (zip -r secure_bundle.zip projects):
+14.) this was a response to (zip -r secure_bundle.zip projects):

 Adding: projects/ (stored 0%)
 Adding: projects/teamA/ (stored 0%)